amnn/typed-geomlab-report/report.md

 The following Sections\ (\ref{sec:adhoc-adts},\ \ref{sec:tagged-variants}, and\ \ref{sec:recursive}) successively expand the type system so that it may specify more idiomatic programs, each section moving the system closer to the goal of being able to infer shape as well as type.

-We finish with Section\ \ref{sec:errors} which discusses techniques for producing reasonable error outputs, with the aid of source location annotations without perturbing the structure of the overall program too much.
+We finish with Section\ \ref{sec:errors} which discusses techniques for producing reasonable error outputs, by introducing source location annotations without perturbing the overall structure of the type checker.

 \section{Background}\label{sec:bg}